A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-Wild lettuce is often used in the treatment of acute insomnia, restlessness and tension
+Wild lettuce is often used for acute insomnia, restlessness and tension

 Wild lettuce is a common European weed that has been used for centuries for acute insomnia and anxiety.
 As one of the great acrid bitters, wild lettuce reduces heat and tension.
 It may be applied for spasmodic conditions in the musculoskeletal and respiratory systems.